 The idea behind community development is simple: residents take collective action to generate solutions to common problems.
 In working together to improve the quality of their lives, residents also address the socioeconomic barriers that often lead to poverty, crime, poor health, low property values, underperforming schools, and so on.

 As part of their profession, social workers often generate community improvement programs and development projects that also allow for local citizens to contribute to their community’s development plans.
-Some social workers create possibilities directly with individuals; others assess community needs on a larger scale.
+Some community social workers create possibilities directly with individuals; others assess community needs on a larger scale.
 They may plan and administer programs designed to help people with their immediate needs as well as those with more enduring benefits to the larger community.

 The Many Titles of a Community Social Worker